 - 10.1.
 In the event of an environmental incident or emergency, communication is essential to ensure an efficient response to the incident / emergency.
 This will assist in minimising the effects of the incident while at the same time maximising the preservation of life.
 Refer to Figure 5 for emergency evacuation routes. - 10.2.
 The incident response process is outlined in Figure 1 and includes initial containment, clean-up, notification and investigation.
-In addition, incident response procedures are further detailed within the following documents: - a) IP1.2 Emergency Preparedness Procedure; Provides procedures to be followed in the event of an emergency (including environmental incidents) - b) IP1.1 Hydrogen Sulphide Gas Procedure; Provides procedures to be followed to avoid or minimise harm to the environment, adverse effects to human health or the creation of nuisance odour situations. - c) ESOP1.3 Emergency Response to Wastewater Spillage; Details requirements for notification, containment and clean-up of spills. - d) SSOP1.5 Chemical Spill Response; Details requirements for notification, containment and clean-up of spills. - e) SSOP1.19 GasGard XL Controller; Details the use of the fixed wall mounted gas detector used to monitor industrial locations for the presence of Hydrogen Sulphide (H2S) levels. - f) IF14 Incident and Investigation Report; Is used for the reporting and investigation of environmental incidents.
+In addition, incident response procedures are further detailed within the following documents: - a) IP1.2 Emergency Preparedness Procedure; Provides procedures to be followed in the event of an emergency (including environmental incidents). - b) IP1.1 Hydrogen Sulphide Gas Procedure; Provides procedures to be followed to avoid or minimise harm to the environment, adverse effects to human health or the creation of nuisance odour situations. - c) ESOP1.3 Emergency Response to Wastewater Spillage; Details requirements for notification, containment and clean-up of spills. - d) SSOP1.5 Chemical Spill Response; Details requirements for notification, containment and clean-up of spills. - e) IP1.4 Dangerous Goods and Hazardous Substance Procedure; Provides procedure to ensure all Chemicals and Substances comply with Legislation, Codes of Practice and Standards for handling, storage and use during operations on site. - f) SSOP1.17 Wetblue Chemical Identification and Descriptions; Provides information identifying the class of each processing chemical and reactions that will occur if the different classes are mixed together. - g) SSOP1.19 GasGard XL Controller; Details the use of the fixed wall mounted gas detector used to monitor induor industrial locations for the presence of Hydrogen Sulphide (H2S) levels. - h) IF14 Incident and Investigation Report; Is used for the reporting and investigation of environmental incidents.
 Includes a description of the incident, risk assessment and identification of corrective actions.
 Further details listed in Section 16.